 Here again, trusting your child’s newborn physiology to dictate their sleep schedule, eating habits, behavior, or just about any other aspect of their upbringing is a recipe for disaster.

 Is your toddler designed to eat a pound of gummy bears in one sitting?
 Definitely not.
-Will they if you don’t intervene?
+Will they, if you don’t intervene?
 100% yes.
 Our little ones need our expertise and authority to guide them through their early years (and for decades after that.
-I know I call my parents at least once a week with an issue I need support with!)
-Some babies are naturally gifted sleepers, for sure, but don’t rely on the advice of those who tell you that babies should dictate their own sleep schedules.
-You’re in charge because you know best, even if it may not feel like it sometimes.
+I know I call my parents at least once a week with an issue I need support with!).
+Some babies are naturally gifted sleepers but don’t rely on the advice of those who tell you that babies should dictate their sleep schedules.
+You’re in charge because you know best, even if it sometimes does not feel like it.

-There are obviously plenty more childhood sleep myths and misconceptions surrounding babies and their sleep habits.
+Plenty more childhood sleep myths and misconceptions surround babies and their sleep habits.
 But these are some of the most common ones I hear and some of the most important ones to get the facts straight on.
+Sleep well!